TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/tokenizer.rst

 Example
 ~~~~~~~

-Now imagine a CSV file contains a list of persons with the following data:
+Imagine a CSV file contains a list of persons with the following data:

 ::

     FirstNameLastName;BirthDate
     "Philipp,Wagner",1986/05/12
     ""Max,Mustermann",2014/01/01

-The first name and the last name are using the same character as the column delimiter.
-So the file can't
+The first name and the last name are using a comma, which is the same character as the column delimiter.
-be tokenized by only splitting at the column delimiter.
-This is where the :code:`QuotedStringTokenizer` is
+So the file can't be tokenized by only splitting at the column delimiter with the default
-needed!
+:code:`StringSplitTokenizer`.

+This is where the :code:`QuotedStringTokenizer` is needed!

-The Tokenizer is set in the :code:`CsvParserOptions`.
+The :code:`Tokenizer` is set in the :code:`CsvParserOptions`.

 .. code-block:: csharp